-As designers, one of the very first things we learn is that users are the ultimate judges of our design.
+As product people, one of the very first things we learn is that users are the ultimate judges of our digital product.
 And we’re not disputing the latter statement.
-What we’re disputing however is that talking users is always a credible source of information.
+What we’re disputing however is that talking to users is always a credible source of information.

-There’s a plethora of pitfalls when it comes to user interviews and usability testing.
-While it’s fair to say that some of the inaccuracies may be caused by designers, users are people too.
+There are a plethora of pitfalls when it comes to user interviews and usability testing.
+While it’s fair to say that some of the inaccuracies may be caused by designers or product managers, users are people too.
 And as any people, they’re prone to bias.

 In this article we’ll take a look at all of the ways users’ bias can trick you, and what can you do about it.

 We know that some of you are in a hurry, and need insights fast.
 That’s why we’ve decided to create a more of a visual summary of the contents of this article to deliver more value in a shorter span of time.
 We hope it helps 😄

 If you’re looking to get into this topic a little deeper, we welcome you to keep reading.

 1. Users don’t always buy what they thought they would